mosesmulwa-bebop/ML-model-deployment-using-Keras-FastAPI-Redis-and-Docker/README.md

 This repo covers deployment of an image classification model(ResNet50) using FastAPI, Redis and Docker.<br>

-For in-depth Residual Networks: [Residual Networks](https://github.com/mosesmulwa-bebop/Residual-Network-for-Digit-Recognition) <br>
+For an in-depth project on Residual Networks: [Residual Networks](https://github.com/mosesmulwa-bebop/Residual-Network-for-Digit-Recognition) <br>

 For a more detailed FastAPI project: [Using FastAPI to build a full-fledged social media backend](https://github.com/mosesmulwa-bebop/Python-Api-Development)<br>